 Q: Does YouMail provide Caller ID for free?

 A: YouMail provides basic caller ID for free on all voicemails and hang up calls.
-There’s no reason to pay extra for Sprint Caller ID, AT&T Caller ID, Verizon Caller ID or T-Mobile Caller ID.
-YouMail uses a number of internal sources to find that information and determines the correct caller name.
-For our paying customers, we try even harder to figure out who is calling, using a number of sources that charge us to query their data bases.
+There's no reason to pay extra for Sprint Caller ID, AT&T Caller ID, Verizon Caller ID or T-Mobile Caller ID.
+YouMail uses many internal sources to find that information and determines the correct caller name.
+For those using our advanced feature, we optimize many other sources and databases for accuracy.
 This leads to even better Caller ID.

 Q: Does YouMail ever get the Caller ID wrong?